Preclik02/NullOS/ArcC/README.md

 ## 💬 Final Thoughts

 ArcC and Arcc aren’t just tools.
 They’re a puzzle.
 They’re an experience.
-Most importantly — they’re a joke only you can understand.
+Most importantly — they’re a joke only preclik02 can understand.

 Use wisely.
 ```